PedroLunet/MarineChoice/README.md

 - As a user, I want to be able to swap between portuguese and english, so that I can choose the one that I'm most confortable with.

 - As a user, I want to be able to filter ingredients, so that I can add/remove ingredients that I do/don't want.

+### ACCEPTANCE TESTS

+Feature: Consult the list of sustainable fish
+  Scenario: User consults the list of sustainable fish
+    Given the user is on the homepage
+    When the user navigates to the "Sustainable Fish" page Then the user should see a list of sustainable fish

+Feature: View detailed information about species
+  Scenario: User views detailed information about a fish species
+    Given the user is on the "Sustainable Fish" page When the user clicks on a fish species
+    Then the user should see detailed information about that species

+Feature: View information about marine sustainability
+  Scenario: User views information about marine sustainability
+    Given the user is on the homepage
+    When the user navigates to the "Marine Sustainability" page Then the user should see information about marine sustainability

+Feature: Access interactive map with fishing locations
+  Scenario: User accesses interactive map with fishing locations
+    Given the user is on the homepage
+    When the user navigates to the "Interactive Map" page Then the user should see an interactive map with fishing locations

+Feature: Access interactive map with protected areas
+  Scenario: User accesses interactive map with protected areas
+    Given the user is on the "Interactive Map" page When the user clicks on the "Protected Areas" filter Then the user should see protected areas highlighted on the map

+Feature: Consult a list of recipes that use sustainable fish
+  Scenario: User consults a list of recipes that use sustainable fish
+    Given the user is on the homepage
+    When the user navigates to the "Recipes" page
+    Then the user should see a list of recipes that use sustainable fish

+Feature: View detailed information of recipes
+  Scenario: User views detailed information of a recipe
+    Given the user is on the "Recipes" page
+    When the user clicks on a recipe
+    Then the user should see detailed information of that recipe

+Feature: Post recipes
+  Scenario: User posts a recipe
+    Given the user is logged in
+    When the user navigates to the "Post Recipe" page And the user fills in the recipe form and submits it Then the user's recipe should be added to the "Recipes" page

+Feature: Read other users' recipes
+  Scenario: User reads other users' recipes
+    Given the user is on the "Recipes" page
+    When the user clicks on a recipe posted by another user Then the user should see detailed information of that recipe

+Feature: Rate recipes
+  Scenario: User rates a recipe
+    Given the user is logged in and viewing a recipe When the user clicks on a star to rate the recipe Then the user's rating should be saved and displayed

+Feature: View ratings
+  Scenario: User views ratings of a recipe
+    Given the user is on the "Recipes" page
+    When the user clicks on a recipe
+    Then the user should see the ratings of that recipe

+Feature: Search for a specific type of cuisine
+  Scenario: User searches for a specific type of cuisine
+    Given the user is on the "Recipes" page
+    When the user enters a cuisine type in the search bar and submits it Then the user should see a list of recipes that match the cuisine type

+Feature: Log in or register
+  Scenario: Guest logs in or registers
+    Given the guest is on the homepage
+    When the guest clicks on the "Log In" or "Register" button Then the guest should be redirected to the "Log In" or "Register" page

+Feature: Swap between Portuguese and English
+  Scenario: User swaps between Portuguese and English
+    Given the user is on any page
+    When the user clicks on the language toggle button Then the page should be displayed in the selected language

+Feature: Filter ingredients
+  Scenario: User filters ingredients
+    Given the user is on the "Recipes" page
+    When the user enters an ingredient in the filter bar and submits it Then the user should see a list of recipes that match the filtered ingredient